Skip to content

 LumenFlow’s memory layer can route coordination traffic to a specific live agent session without inventing a pack-specific side channel.

-Use mem:roster to see active sessions, their ephemeral display_name, role axes, current WU, lane, and most recent heartbeat.
+Use mem:roster to see active sessions, their ephemeral display_name, explicit agent_identity, role axes, current WU, lane, and most recent heartbeat.

 pnpm mem:roster